idev74/Grid-responsive-Challenge/README.md

 # Grid-responsive-Challenge

-Finland ihas just joined NATO and is expecting an influx of turism.
+Finland has just joined NATO and is expecting an influx of tourism.
 All those people will browsing the website with their mobile phones, it needs a responsive update!

 Take a look at the design mock ups.
 Your job is to recreate these.